 This was back in the early eighties.
 Though not a law student, Domus was my haunt, and I had some very weird and crucial formative experiences there – and astonishingly, in 1984, I wrote them all down, as if they might be of any interest in years to follow.
-Here’s the first instalment; others, perhaps, to come.
+This is a distillation of those notes.
 All the names except mine have been changed to protect the indictable.

 Friday Morning, Coming Down

 We were sitting at the picnic table, like usual for a Friday, taking stock, mumbling, trying to count the take from Thursday Night.
 Oh yeah, Thursday Night, the Big Night.
 They usually ended around six in the morning; we were all usually there to the end.
 All of us now had the usual crushing hangovers.
 Of course, it wasn’t really morning – it was morning to us, noon, one maybe, no shadows on the street, and light bouncing off the white clapboard of the house next door and into the basement through the dirt-level windows.
 The soothing tunes of the Melodic Unit were playing on the tape deck, James Taylor singing the original version of Something in the Way She Moves, it seemed like an old song then – such a sweet and honest thing, that song, flowing past us, over the collected filth of Thursday Night, crud and grunge strewn all about us, waiting for McGillvary to rouse himself.
 Sean did the cleaning, it was Sean’s job.